Horse racing: Illegal meds not a factor in horse deaths at Santa Anita: report

 That echoes the findings of a report by the Los Angeles County District Attorney last year, which found “no criminal animal cruelty” took place at Santa Anita.

-Seven complaints will be filed by the CHRB alleging that the horses’ handlers failed to turn in daily reports and three complaints will be filed alleging some horses trained at Santa Anita without a proper license.
+The CHRB will, however, file with the stewards at Santa Anita seven complaints alleging the horses’ handlers failed to turn in daily reports and three complaints alleging that some horses trained at Santa Anita without a proper license.

+The stewards will conduct hearings and issue any rulings they deem appropriate.

+The CHRB report recommended establishing strict statewide criteria for canceling racing based on weather and surface conditions and a requirement that trainers and attending veterinarians receive continuing education.

 The CHRB report comes the day after U.S. prosecutors criminally charged 27 trainers, veterinarians, drug distributors and others in a wide-ranging scheme to drug horses and cheat bettors.